civol/HDLRuby/README.md

 In a system, structural descriptions consist of subsystems and interconnections among them.

-A subsystem is obtained by instantiating an existing system using the system name (without any colon as mentioned [previously](#names)).
+A subsystem is obtained by instantiating an existing system as follows, where `<system name>` is the name of the system to instantiate (without any colon):

 ```ruby
 <system name> instance name
 ```

-For example, instantiating the `mem8_16` system declared in the previous section can be done as follows:
+For example, system `mem8_16` system declared in the previous section can be instantiated as follows:

 ```ruby
 mem8_16 :mem8_16I